Nuna Pipa Review

 The handle on the Nuna works well and operates by depressing the buttons on each side of the handle at the pivot joint.
 The handle has four positions, and any are acceptable when driving.
 The downside is the handle catches on the canopy no matter what position you choose.
 If both the canopy and handle are up for carrying, it can be annoying to have the canopy rubbing on the sides and potentially rubbing fingers.

 Carrier and Base Connection

 Installing the carrier on the base can be a little temperamental, and it doesn't fall into place like some of the competition.
 We didn't experience thinking it was in place when it wasn't.
-Unlike the majority of seats, this seat has the handle on the back of the base.
-It is easy to use, but we didn't like it, and it made releasing and lifting the carrier awkward and harder to do than the traditional style of release.
+Unlike most seats, this seat has the handle on the back of the base.
+It is easy to use, but we didn't like it, and it made releasing and lifting the carrier awkward and more challenging to do than the traditional style of release.

 LATCH Anchors and Manual Storage

 Because this seat has a rigid latch that folds back into the base when not in use, there is no way the LATCH anchors can impede or prevent the carrier from properly attaching to the base.

 The Nuna earns top results for comfort and quality.
 It has nice padding and a firm head and body cushion with thicker than average padding that feels softer than most.
 The fabric covering the seat is soft.
 The shell is average for quality, and it neither impresses nor disappoints.
 It feels solid and durable, but it isn't anything to write home about.
 The overall fit and finish of the seat are good.
 The fabric fits the seat well, and the cover on the canopy is nice.
 The Pipa offers the same level of quality across the board, including a handle that works well.